Super Bowl III: Background

+Host selection process

 The NFL awarded Super Bowl III to Miami on May 14, 1968, at the owners meetings held in Atlanta.
 It marked the second of eleven Super Bowls in the Miami area (as of 2022).
-It was also the second consecutive Super Bowl to be awarded to Miami (II and III), the only time that the Super Bowl as been scheduled for the same stadium in back-to-back seasons.
+It was also the second consecutive Super Bowl to be awarded to Miami (II and III), the only time that the Super Bowl has been hosted by the same stadium in back-to-back seasons.
 Two cities were considered for the game, New Orleans (Tulane Stadium) being the other.

 Going into the meeting, several observers believed that New Orleans was the favorite.
 It had been reported that New Orleans was being promised the game by commissioner Pete Rozelle as a payback to Louisiana congressman Hale Boggs and senator Russell B. Long for being instrumental in passing crucial antitrust exemption legislation, which allowed for the AFL–NFL merger.
 In selecting Miami, owners rejected any potential quid pro quo.
 Miami's hosting of sold-out Super Bowl II just four months earlier was seen by all accounts as a huge success, and owners elected to stick with a known commodity.
 The expansion Saints had lost money in their first season, and were publicly going through front office shakeups.
 Furthermore, during the presentation, a mix-up in the Tulane Stadium rental fee helped dissuade the league.
 Rozelle made it clear, however, that Miami was not positioned to become the permanent home for the Super Bowl.